GATETEVIEWS

 A people that roots for you.

-To all the Genocode survivors, One love.
+To all the Genocide survivors, we love you endless..

-(4) To you the survivors; the fighters
+(4) To you the survivors; the fighters:

 As I sleep in the comfort of my bed; in the safety of my home;